Ramona23serban/IntroductionToRobotics/Homeworks/ExtraHomework1/README.md

 # Description
 The project is simple, it works like a piano.
-By pressing a different button, the buzzer will play different "musical notes". we can compose different songs this way.
+By pressing a different button, the buzzer will play different "musical notes".
+We can compose different songs this way.

 # Components